vgteam/sequenceTubeMap/public/help/help.md

 ![Go Button](helpGuideImages/img9.png)

 ##### How to make link-to-view URLs
-Users can compose URLs that link to a specific view.
-To do so, users will require specific information about files and tracks.
+Users can compose URLs that link to a specific view, or a visualization of genomic data.
+The link describes which tracks and files will be displayed.

+###### Query String Encoding
 The link has a [query string](https://en.wikipedia.org/wiki/Query_string#Structure) that consists of key-value pairs separated by ampersands, where the keys are not URL-econded and the values are URL-encoded.

 Keys can use brackets to encode hierarchical structures such as arrays and objects.
-For arrays, put a number in brackets to assign a new value to or access a value in that entry in the array, and for objects, put the key's name in brackets to assign a new value to or access a value in that entry in the object.
+   * For arrays, put a number in brackets to assign a new value to or access a value in that entry in the array.
+   * For objects, put the key's name in brackets to assign a new value to or access a value in that entry in the object.

 The key's name should **not** be in quotes.

-These are the fields that can be included in the URL:
+###### Fields that can be included in the link URL:
 1. `tracks`

    Information about tracks.
 Tracks are objects consisting of `trackFile`, `trackType`, and `trackColorSettings`.